Power distance: Linked factors

-Climate

-It has been hypothesized that there is a link between climate and power distance, with societies in warmer climates being more likely to have a higher power distance than societies in colder climates.
-As food and other necessities are relatively easier to come by in warm, comfortable climates, survival is not as difficult, and there is no need for rigorous discipline, preparation, or hardship.
-It has been argued that these conditions would give rise to a situation whereby it is beneficial for strict organization and direction to come from superiors in order to propel people to cooperate effectively, even if it goes against the will of some people.

-On the other hand, it is imperative for individuals to have discipline and prudence to work hard and make the right decisions in order to survive in colder, harsher climates.
-In these societies, if one were to be lazy and rest for a day instead of searching for food, they might not be able to survive.
-Therefore, self-discipline and restraint is paramount in these climates.
-With these qualities ingrained in the people, social order does not need to be enforced externally.

 Democracy

 It has been asserted that democratic governments occur most commonly among low power distance societies, where it is not ingrained into the minds of the people since young age that there are unquestionable hierarchies in life that should not be disputed.
 It has been found that the "ideological breach between labor and conservatives" is polarized in high power distance societies, while in low power distance cultures, people tend to try to attain balance between the two extremes in order to avoid damaging and draining conflicts.